koen-dejonghe/deep-learning-scala/README.md

 This project contains a blueprint for easy development of deep neural networks with Scala and Akka.
 Focus is on elegance and simplicity rather than performance.
-Still it has some attractive potential, such as asynchronous network layers, which could be deployed on a cluster of machines.
+Still it has some attractive potential, such as asynchronous network gates, which could be deployed on a cluster of machines.

 **Terminology:** Most neural net books use the term _layer_ for the components of the network.
-Andrej Karpathy was using _gate_ instead when explaining the intuintion behind backpropagation [here](http://cs231n.github.io/optimization-2/#intuitive)
+Andrej Karpathy was using _gate_ instead when explaining the [intuition behind backpropagation](http://cs231n.github.io/optimization-2/#intuitive).
-The term stuck with me and I have been using throughout this project.
+The term stuck and I have been using throughout this project.
-Also, the term layer suggests that it's tightly coupled to other layers, whereas the term gate suggests something more independent.
+Also, _layer_ suggests that it's tightly coupled to other layers, whereas _gate_ suggests something independent.
-Since the gates here are all independent and asynchronously operating actors, I think _gate_ is a more apt name.
+Since the gates in this project are all independent and asynchronously operating actors, I think _gate_ is a more apt name.
-So, read _layer_ when you seen _gate_ in case it's not clear.
+So, read _layer_ when you see _gate_ in case it's not clear.

 ### Building a neural net
 Building a net is as simple as specifying the layout of the network,